 Both felony and misdemeanor charges carry with them serious, long-lasting consequences.
 Enlisting the assistance of an experienced defense attorney in Boulder is merely the first step in an often lengthy defense process.
 At Barre M. Sakol, P.C., we are committed to keeping our clients informed and helping you understand what you can expect in the upcoming weeks, months, and even years.

 Some of the most common questions that people ask when they have been arrested for a felony or misdemeanor offense include:

-A criminal conviction can result in very serious consequences, including incarceration in the Colorado state prison system or the county jail.
+A criminal conviction can result in serious consequences, including incarceration in the Colorado state prison system or the county jail.
 We strongly recommend that you seek the advice of an experienced Boulder felony or misdemeanor lawyer.
-To put it bluntly, if you choose to handle your criminal case without an attorney, your chances of getting the best possible offer from the prosecuting attorney are very slim.
+To put it bluntly, if you choose to handle your criminal case without an attorney, your chances of getting the best possible offer from the prosecuting attorney are slim.

 Barre can analyze your case, determine whether constitutional violations can lead to the exclusion of evidence or dismissal of the charges, and build a solid legal defense on your behalf.
 In your case, he has the experience and willingness to aggressively pursue a dismissal and/or fair disposition.
 If necessary, our firm is prepared to take your case to trial.